For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 Ipoh is famous for them (especially in the Tambun area) because water from the surrounding limestone hills gives the soil plenty of nutrients that pomelos like!

-Frequent rain also makes them really juicy!
+Frequent rain also makes them juicy!

 Tips on buying pomelos in Ipoh: